polkadot-developers/substrate-docs/content/md/en/docs/quick-start/explore-the-code.md

 There are some nuances that are covered in other parts of the documentation, but in essence, the source code does the following:

 - Imports the frame_system and frame_support core services.
-- Specifies tge version information for the runtime.
+- Specifies version information for the runtime.
 - Declares the pallets to include.
 - Declares the types and parameters for each pallet included.
 - Sets constant and variable values for each pallet included.
 - Implements the `Config` trait for each pallet included.
 - Constructs the runtime from the pallets included.
-- Prepares the benchmarking framework for evaluating pallet performance..
+- Prepares the benchmarking framework for evaluating pallet performance.
 - Implements the interfaces that enable the core client to call into the runtime.

 You’ll learn more about constructing the runtime, defining benchmarks, and using runtime interfaces in topics in the [Build](/build/) and [Test](/test/) sections.
+For now, you only need to have a general sense of how the runtime is composed and how the default pallets are implemented using the `Config` trait.